 Marital and separate property can also be mixed together—sometimes called "commingling."
 Some couples combine their separate assets intentionally, while others do so without really considering the consequences.
 For example, a premarital bank account belonging to one spouse can become marital property if the other spouse makes deposits of marital income to it during the marriage.

-After determining which property is marital property, the couple, or the court, will assign a monetary value to each item.
-Determining an item’s value can help couples or a judge determine whether a specific property distribution is fair and equitable.
+After determining which property is marital property, the couple (or the judge) will assign a monetary value to each item.
+Determining an item's value can help determine whether a specific property distribution is fair and equitable.

 Couples can divide their assets and debts on their own by reaching a divorce settlement agreement.
 A settlement agreement should resolve all issues in your divorce.
 A judge will review any proposed settlement agreement and must approve it before your divorce can become final.
 A judge won't approve a settlement agreement that is obviously one-sided or patently unfair to one spouse.
 See 750 Ill.
 Comp.
 Stat. § 5/502 (2020).